Nucleomics-VIB/BRBseq-tools/README.md

 * **extractReadIDs_from_undetermined**: list all undetermined readsIDs where the matched barcode is the top barcode found above or one of its distance-1 relatives (from **list_distance1.pl**)

-* **extract_rescuelist**: extract UMI and barcode info from the R1 reads with readID matching the list above and save this info to a new list
+* **extract_rescuelist**: extract UMI and barcode info from the R1 reads with readID matching the list above (500025 reads) and save this info to a new list

 * **extract_rescuedR2**: using the list above, extract the R2 reads and add the UMI and barcode info from the list to their header before writing them to a new fastq file